ProxyDopeBoy/CodeSearch/README.md

 Hi!
 This is a website that makes on Python Django framework.

-Features
+Features:

-Create new posts
+1.Create new posts

-Display a list of posts
+2.Display a list of posts

-Store data using SQLite (default Django database)
+3.Store data using SQLite (default Django database)

-Basic frontend interaction with HTML and a small amount of JavaScript.
+4.Basic frontend interaction with HTML and a small amount of JavaScript.

 Stack:
   Python Django